 "If allowed to occur, this damage would harm healthy cells," Best says.
 "Once these cells replicate, chronic conditions ensue."

-Think of it this way: Free radicals can cause all sorts of damage in the body including cardiovascular disease, cancer, and more.
-But antioxidants, such as those found in turmeric, play an important role in fighting against and preventing this free radical damage.
+Think of it this way: Free radicals are thought to contribute to all sorts of damage in the body including cardiovascular disease, cancer, and more.
+But antioxidants, such as those found in turmeric, can play an important role in helping to combat and possibly prevent this type of free radical damage.

 Ginger May Contain Antiviral Properties